bitrix24/b24restdocs/api-reference/chats/notifications/im-notify-delete.md

 >
 > Who can execute the method: any user

-The method `im.notify.delete` removes a notification.
+The method `im.notify.delete` deletes a notification.

 #|
 || **Parameter** | **Example** | **Description** | **Revision** ||